joannac-/playbook/PerformanceProblemsWithCacheFull.md

 ## Background

-Generally WT aims to limit cache utilization to 80% of the configured maximum because the purpose of the cache is to provide a buffer between application operations and disk i/o.
-When the WT cache usage exceeds 95% of the configured maximum performance decreases and significant operation latencies will result.
+Generally WiredTiger aims to limit cache utilization to 80% of the configured maximum because the purpose of the cache is to provide a buffer between application operations and disk i/o.
+When the WiredTiger cache usage exceeds 95% of the configured maximum performance decreases and significant operation latencies will result.
 Two thresholds are of note: